-The four operational units of this Department have been established as follows:
+The three operational units of this Department are established as follows:

-Unit COD-1 "Secure Infrastructure & Services" Unit COD-2 "Information Security and Data Protection" Unit COD-3 "Operational Security" Unit COD-4 "Quality & Data Management"
+Unit COD-1 "Secure Infrastructure & Services" Unit COD-2 "Information Security and Data Protection" Unit COD-3 "Operational Security"

-The Core Operations Department is headed by a Head of Department directly reporting to the Executive Director and its operational Units by Heads of Units reporting to the Head of Department.
+The Core Operations Department shall be headed by a Head of Department directly reporting to the Executive Director and its operational Units by Heads of Units reporting to the Head of Department.

-The Administration and Support Department is established as follows:
+The Administration and S Support Department is established as follows:

-IT Unit "Information Technologies" HR Section / Legal "Human Resources" / Legal FAP Unit "Finance Accounting and Procurement" Secretarial pool Administrative support to the department & Internal Communications
+ITFM Unit "Information Technologies and Facilities Management" HR Section "Human Resources" FAP Section "Finance Accounting and Procurement" Secretarial pool Administrative support to the department Legal Officer

-The Administration and Support Department is headed by a Head of Department directly reporting to the Executive Director.
+The Administration and Support Department shall be headed by a Head of Department directly reporting to the Executive Director.

-The Administration and Support Department is supported by a secretarial pool and an Administrative and Communications Assistant, both directly reporting to the Head of Department.
+The Administration and Support Department shall be supported by a secretarial pool and Administrative and Communication Assistant, both directly reporting to the Head of Department.

-The Head of HR section and Legal Officer report directly to the Head of the Administration and Support Department, with a second reporting line to the Executive Director in an advisory role.
+The Legal Officer shall report directly to the Head of the Administration and Support Department, with a second reporting line to the Executive Director in an advisory role.